manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-install-db/dbca-typical-advanced/dbca-typical-advanced.md

 You can run Oracle DBCA only after you install the Oracle Database software using the database installer.

-In this task, you will launch Oracle DBCA from Oracle home 1.
+In this task, you will start Oracle DBCA from Oracle home 1.

 1. Open a terminal window and go to the `bin` directory in Oracle home 1.
     This is the directory where Oracle DBCA is located.